 I found that the National Center for Education Statistics (NCES) had some salary data available in a convenient (spreadsheet) format – it contained the average salary, by state, with a snapshot every 10 years for the past few decades.
 They also used the consumer price index to convert the salaries into 2012/13 dollars, so the old salaries could be easily compared to the current salaries.

-First, I looked around on the Web to get some ideas for presenting this type of data, and I found this bar chart.
+First, I looked around on the Web to get some ideas for presenting this type of data, and I found this bar chart (see screen-capture below).
 Notice that South Dakota’s average starting salary appears to be almost nothing compared to California’s!
 But I’m sure that you (my sharp-eyed blog readers) quickly noticed that the height axis does not start at zero, which is a big no-no for bar charts, and makes it impossible to proportionally compare the bar heights.

 So, learning from the deficiencies of that bar chart, I decided to create mine with the height axis starting at zero, and also using horizontal bars so the state names are easier to read.
 It appears that North Carolina is 4th from the bottom - how did your state compare?
 (You can click on the snapshot below, to see the web version with html hover-text.)